Skip to content

 1.3 Disable IP Address Filtering

-If you misconfigured in System Settings / IP Address Filtering, causing inability to access DataFlux Func.
+If you misconfigured the System Settings / IP Address Filtering, causing inability to access DataFlux Func.

 You can use the following command to directly disable the IP address filtering function.